 We would like to express our gratitude to the South African government for its efforts in making this international resolution possible.

-The Elders – a group of eminent global leaders founded by Nelson Mandela – have joined the former president of South Africa in a special message of support for Nelson Mandela International Day.
+The Elders – a group of eminent global leaders founded by the late Mr Nelson Mandela – have joined the late former president of South Africa in a special message of support for Nelson Mandela International Day.

 In a video message shot during the Elders’ last visit to South Africa in June 2010, they urged people everywhere to give 67 minutes of their time to reach out to others in their communities.